bihealth/sodar-core-legacy/docs/source/integration.rst

 can add the following configuration.
 Make sure to also add the related env variables to your configuration.

 The following lines are **optional**.
-If only using one LDAP/AD server, you can leave the "secondary LDAP server" values unset.
+Furthermore, if only using one LDAP/AD server, you can leave the "secondary LDAP server" values unset.

 .. code-block:: python